Addition to Remarks (rejoinders)

 We did not win. | Neither did them. | He did. |

-Sometimes students get confused about the addition to remarks.
-Because, If the remarks have any helping verb (auxiliary verb) then it is too easy to add your idea.
-But if there won’t any helping verb but only the main verb then it would be confusing.
+Sometimes students get confused about the additions to remarks.
+Adding your idea is too easy if the remarks have any helping verb (auxiliary verb).
+But it would be unclear if there isn’t any helping verb but only the main verb.
 For instance:

 - I will bring the paper.
 So will I.